dranidis/dranidis.github.io/content/posts/where-do-interfaces-belong.md

 +++
-title = 'Where Do Interfaces Belong?
+title = 'Where do interfaces belong?
 Clients or implementations?' date = 2024-03-14T13:50:16+02:00 draft = false showtoc = true